RiftValleySoftware/RVS_Spinner/README.md

 LEAK TEST HARNESS APP
 =
 There is a small, simple app that lives for only one thing: to be run in "Profile" mode, and let the framework be examined for things like memory leaks.

-**NOTE:** In iOS 12.2/Xcode 10.2, there is a bug, where you get "false positive" leaks reported if running a 12.2 target.
-You should run this tester on targets of iOS 12.1 or lower.
-The harness will support down to iOS 11.0.

 ![The Leak Test Tab](https://riftvalleysoftware.com/RVS_Spinner/LeakTestApp.png)